paulo1403/university-enrollment-management/README.md

     * **Campus Assignment:** Courses linked to specific university campuses.
     * **Prerequisite System:** Enforce dependencies between courses for enrollment.
     * **Class Scheduling:** Define specific class times (day, start/end time, room).
+    * **Professor Assignment:** Professors are assigned to courses using a scalable, searchable combobox UI.
+Professors must exist as both users and in the Professor table.
+    * **Room Assignment:** Assign rooms (aulas) to class schedules.
+Rooms are managed per campus and can be created/edited by admins.
+* **Room (Aula) Management:**
+    * CRUD interface for managing rooms per campus.
+    * Each room is unique per campus (name + campus).
+    * Example rooms are seeded for each campus.
 * **Academic Periods:** Organize courses and enrollments by academic semesters or terms.
 * **Financial Management:** Basic system for student account balances and payments.
 * **Audit Logging:** Track significant system actions for security and compliance.

+## Recent Improvements

+- **Campus and Academic Period Selection:** Course creation now requires selecting a campus and academic period.
+- **Scalable Professor Selection:** Professor assignment uses a searchable combobox for large datasets.
+- **Robust Professor Assignment:** Professors must exist as both users and in the Professor table.
+The backend and seed script ensure this.
+- **Room (Aula) Management:**
+    - Admins can manage rooms per campus.
+    - Rooms are assigned to class schedules.
+    - Example rooms are seeded for each campus.
+- **Seed Script Enhancements:**
+    - All users with PROFESSOR or STUDENT roles are ensured to have corresponding Professor/Student records.
+    - Example campuses, academic periods, and rooms are seeded.
+    - Seed script is idempotent and safe to rerun.
+- **Accessibility:** Improved accessibility in course forms (e.g., `DialogDescription`).
+- **Bug Fixes:**
+    - Fixed professor assignment errors ("Professor not found").
+    - Fixed room assignment issues (rooms now seeded and unique per campus).

 ## Technology Stack